 - Lightheadedness and fainting

-Shellfish asthmatic reactions can occur.
+Sometimes, patients can have shellfish asthma reactions.
 For example, when exposed to an environment where shellfish is cooking or being processed, vapors from the shellfish may induce asthma.

-Many foods contain shellfish products that can trigger and cause an allergic response, some of which are especially popular here in New Orleans.
-Below is a list of foods that contain shellfish:
+Many foods contain shellfish products that can trigger an allergic response, some of which are especially popular here in New Orleans.

 - Calamari and squid